 - Refrigerator for a few hours to allow the flavors to meld and the hummus to chill and thicken.
 Stir before serving.
-If desired, garnish with more green chiles, olive oil and cilantro.
+If it thickens too much, thin it out with some of the reserved chickpea liquid.
+Garnish with more green chiles, olive oil and cilantro if desired.
 Enjoy!

 - You can use freshly roasted Hatch green chiles or buy them prepared frozen, canned or jarred.
 If you roast your own Hatch green chiles, rub them with canola oil and place on the grill or under the broiler until charred black.
 Turn to char all over.
 Place in a plastic bag and tie to close and allow the chiles to sweat in the bag for 10 minutes.
 Open the bag and remove the skin, stem and seeds.
 The chiles are now ready to chop.

 - The heat level of this hummus depends on the heat of the Hatch green chiles you choose to use.
 Green chiles range from mild to extra hot.
 Check the package to see heat level.

 - Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.